 The rite was repeated in the byre.”23

-McNeill’s description is very similar to one given by Alexander Polson of a rite that was performed to remove a case of the evil eye.
-In general, a case of the evil eye was usually evidenced by a malaise of unknown cause.
-The victim would feel tired and would grow thin no matter what they ate; cows that became affected would stop producing milk for no apparent reason, or else they might have an unfortunate and unusual accident that killed or seriously injured them.
+Just as the practice of the need-fire at Bealltainn might also be employed in times of murrain – in times of a community-wide plague – saining by juniper could be performed to help cure illnesses that were more contained.
+Where Gregor only implies this is what was done, another source tells us more explicitly.
+Alexander Polson tells us that this sort of saining by juniper was performed in homes when a sickness was suspected as being the result of the evil eye.
+In general, a diagnosis of the evil eye was usually evidenced by a malaise of unknown cause.
+The victim would feel tired and would grow thin no matter what they ate; cows that were affected would stop producing milk for no apparent reason, or else they might have an unfortunate and unusual accident that killed or seriously injured them.
 Fisherman that were affected would find that they brought home little in their nets, whereas others would have fish in abundance and so on.25 Like McNeill’s description, Polson’s example of a juniper rite deserves to be quoted in full:

 “Ian Mhor had an only daughter.
 She became an invalid, and no doctor of the time could cure her.
 At last it was suspected that she had come under the influence of some evil eye, and her friends resolved to try the burning of the juniper and the sprinkling of the water from ‘the living and the dead ford.’
 At midnight and in silence the water was carried from a south-running stream near the house.
 Care was taken that the bearer did not look back, nor permit the vessel in which the water was carried to touch the ground.
 In the house every precaution was taken to have the rite carried out in the manner approved by ancient custom.
 The door was barred, and the light of the moon and stars carefully excluded.
 The fire was prepared and the green juniper heaped upon it.
 The suffocating fumes grew denser and denser until they filled every corner of the house; the breathing of the patient grew heavier and heavier, but still the juniper was piled on the fire, and the magic spell was crooned.
 The poor sufferer could stand it no longer, and her breathing ceased for ever.
 She had been sacrificed on the altar of superstition.”26

-The result of this tale, according to Polson, meant the rite fell out of use in most parts, and other means were favoured instead.27
+The result of this tale, according to Polson, meant the rite fell out of use in most parts of Scotland, and other means of curing were favoured instead.27

 “It must be pulled by the roots, with its branches made into four bundles, and taken between the five fingers, saying: